hdmamin/beware-of-the-leopard/README.md

 ## Table of Contents

-Dates reflect when posts were first published.
+Dates mostly reflect when posts were first published.
 (And in most cases when I started writing them - my intent is to write most of these in one sitting.
 I just deleted my drafts folder to encourage this.)

 10/25/24 - [Bad Blog](posts/bad_blog/post.md)
 11/2/24 - [Counting colors](posts/counting_colors/post.md)